TheMaster1127/HT-IDE/WEB/README.md

 ### **File & Project Management**

-A complete virtual file system that lives in your browser.
+A complete virtual file system that lives in your browser, powered by **IndexedDB** for large-scale storage.

 *   **Sidebar File Explorer:** A familiar, tree-like view of your project.
 *   **File & Folder Operations:** Easily create new files and folders within your current directory.